418Coffee/hetzner-k3s-flux-template/README.md

 If you wish to create a public repository, add the --private=false flag.

-10. Enjoy your cluster 🎉!
+10. Done!

-You know have a GitOps compliant cluster fully managed through a Git repository, the sky's the limit 🚀!
+You now have a GitOps compliant K3s cluster hosted on Hetzner Cloud that is fully managed through a GitHub repository, the sky's the limit 🚀!

 ## Considerations

+**_Why use Hetzner Cloud?_**

+Hetzner Cloud has a good price to performance ratio.
+On top of that they also offer outstanding service and support.

+**_Why use K3s?_**

+K3s is perfect for Hetzner Cloud as it has a minimal footprint.
+Meaning you can create a capable HA (High Availability) cluster for cheap.

 **_Why not a monorepo approach?_**